Zilliqa/dev-portal/zq2/docs/staking/index.md

 stake to them.
 To set up a staking pool, they can use the reference implementation mentioned below or create and deploy their own smart contracts.

-The reference smart contracts currently supports two variants of delegated staking:
+The reference smart contracts currently support two variants of delegated staking:

 ## Staking Variants